Reduce Reuse Recycle For Kids: Necessity And Steps To Follow

 1. Avoid buying gift wrapping paper as it cannot be recycled due to its shiny coating.
 Instead, use recyclable gift wrapping paper, cloth or towels that can have several uses, or colorful boxes for gifting (4).

 1. Food waste can be recycled by setting up a compost bin in your backyard.
-Demonstrate the process and the multiple benefits of making your own compost pile.
+Demonstrate the process and highlight the multiple benefits of composting for kids.
 For apartment living, there are kitchen compost containers that are mini-versions of yard composters.

 1. Teach your children to identify products that are made from recycled materials while shopping.
 These products are labeled as ‘Made from recycled material.’